0x13hrafnulf/0x13hrafnulf.github.io/_posts/labs/pwnedlabs/aws/2025-08-04-aws-s3-enumeration-basics.md

 # Scenario
 It's your first day on the red team, and you've been tasked with examining a website that was found in a phished employee's bookmarks.
 Check it out and see where it leads!
 In scope is the company's infrastructure, including cloud services.

-Amazon S3 (Simple Storage Service) is a very popular (and the second oldest!)
-AWS service that is used to store files and backups, and can even be used to serve websites.
-This multi-use functionality has led some to argue that this service would be more secure if it were split into separate public web hosting and private file storage services.
-In recent years AWS have introduced more visual warnings when customers are making buckets world-readable, but still, if this setting is available, people will set it!
-Misconfigurations and overly permissive settings in S3 have resulted in many data breaches over the years.

 Learning outcomes

 - Familiarity with the AWS CLI